Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 A variety of delicious Japanese dishes

-Japanese food is highly acclaimed worldwide for its fresh ingredients, delicate flavors, and beautiful presentation.
-Enjoying Japanese food is one of the great pleasures of a trip for foreign tourists.
+Japanese cuisine is highly regarded around the world for its fresh ingredients, delicate flavors, and beautiful presentation.
+For many international visitors, enjoying Japanese food is one of the highlights of a trip to Japan.

 Characteristics of Japanese Cuisine

-1. Sushi (19.4%): A combination of raw fish and vinegared rice.
-From conveyor belt sushi to high-end restaurants.
+1. Sushi (19.4%): A combination of fresh seafood and vinegared rice, available everywhere from conveyor-belt sushi restaurants to high-end establishments

-3. Sukiyaki (8.0%): Thinly sliced meat and vegetables are simmered in a sweet and savory sauce and eaten by dipping them in a raw egg.
+3. Sukiyaki (8.0%): Thinly sliced meat and vegetables simmered in a sweet-savory broth and typically enjoyed with raw egg

 A bowl of ramen, a popular Japanese dish

-Each region of Japan has its own local cuisine.
+Every region of Japan has its own local specialties and culinary traditions.

 Hokkaido

-• Ramen: Especially the miso ramen of Sapporo.
+• Ramen: Sapporo-style miso ramen is particularly popular

-• Seafood: High-end ingredients such as sea urchin, salmon roe, and crab can be enjoyed at a reasonable price.
+• Seafood: Premium ingredients such as sea urchin, salmon roe, and crab can often be enjoyed at reasonable prices

 Tokyo

-• Fukagawa-meshi: A dish of simmered clams and rice.
+• Fukagawa-meshi: A rice dish made with simmered clams

 Osaka

-• Takoyaki: Ball-shaped savory pancakes with octopus inside.
+• Takoyaki: Ball-shaped batter snacks filled with octopus

 Kyoto